rmp135/sql-ts/README.md

               "optional": true, // Whether the column is optional for insertion (has a default value).
               "isEnum": false, // Whether the column is an enum type (currently only Postgres).
               "isPrimaryKey": true // Whether the column is a primary key.
+              "comment": "a comment" // A column comment (see Comments below).
             }
           ]
         }